VARICOSE VEINS

 1)What are varicose veins?

 a)Superficial thrombophlebitis – The blood in varicose veins gets clotted.
 The affected area becomes red and painful.
 Very rarely, this clot can spread to the deep veins and subsequently to lungs (pulmonary embolism).
+This can lead to a heart attack and can prove life threatening.

-e)Lipodermatosclerosis – the fat under the ankle skin becomes fibrosed; the entire area becomes toughened, unhealthy.
+e)Lipodermatosclerosis – The fat under the ankle skin becomes fibrosed; the entire area becomes toughened, unhealthy.
 It is prone to intermittent inflammation and eventually ulceration.

 3)Why do varicose veins occur?